alukosdev/ccsp/guidance/owasp-top-10.md

 | Top 10:2021 | :white_check_mark: | 1 |
 | Top 10:2017 | :white_check_mark: | 5 |
 | Top 10:2013 | :white_check_mark: | 7* |

-> Text below this needs to be cited.

-+++ Impact
-- Attackers can forge requests allowing access to functionality without proper authorization.
-+++ Prevention
-- Set the default to deny all access to functions, and require authentication/authorization for each access request.
-This ensures that no particular function may be run without explicitly ensuring that it was called by an authorized user.
-- Run a process as both a user and privileged user, compare results, and determine similarity.
-+++

 !!!
 This risk was formerly known as *missing function-level access control*.